Rafkev/Rafkev/README.md

   ### 🏄‍♂️ RK Oluwasanmi

-**`(Full Stack Developer/Certified SW Dev & Research Project Manager)`**
+**`(Software Development Project Manager)`**

 - 👋 Hi, My name is Raphael Kolawole Oluwasanmi.
-- 👀 I started as a Software Engineer over ten years ago, now a certified software development & research Project Manager.
+- 👀 I started as a Software Engineer and I am now a Certified Software Development Project Manager.
 - 💞️ Sure!
 We can collaborate on Sofware Develoment, Research, Project and Product management.
 - 👋 I am priviledged to have taught over 500+ students coding, feel free to say hi @ raphaelosanmi@gmail.com for support.
   <div align="left">